 “We love the hot tub, but we just can’t keep the water chemistry straightened out.
 After a while, my husband gets irritated skin and we have to drain and refill the tub,” she said.
 I probed a bit further and she added, “The water always stays clear, we add chlorine and make sure the sanitizer levels are good, but still, the water irritates his skin.”

 She replied, “We have well water that’s really good, so we don’t worry about that.”

 I casually took a sample of their water home with me to do some testing.
 There, the rest of the story unfolded: pH: 6.8, TA: 60, Hardness: 350.
-“Okay, now we have something to work with” I thought.
-Low pH and TA can irritate skin, so the first order of business was to get those levels up.
+“Okay, now we have something to work with,” I thought.
+Low pH and TA can irritate the skin, so the first order of business was to get those levels up.

 The other thing I wanted to address was the use of chlorine as the primary sanitizer.
 While it can be done, it’s not easy to administer, as you have to add chlorine every day to maintain a 3-4ppm level.
 I had an easier solution.

 Back at their house a couple of days later, we spoke about their water and why I thought they were having a problem.
 After laying out what was likely causing their issue, they were excited to be out filling up the hot tub again.
 I brought a compliment of Cleanwater Blue products with me since it’s by far the easiest sanitizer system to maintain and didn’t require chlorine.